 Plays should be written for 1 or 2 actors.

-The winner will receive £150 upfront.
+The two selected playwrights will receive £250 each.
 We will try to give feedback to as many plays as possible but will only give it if we think it is helpful rather than for the sake of it - we don't have all the answers!

-Each winning play will be produced (in audio form) and released on The Painkiller Podcast in the following weeks.
+Each winning play will be produced (in audio form) and released on The Painkiller Podcast.

-All plays should have been written post 20 March 2020 - the day most UK theatres closed.
-We also request you do not submit more than one play per submission window.
+We request you do not submit more than one play per submission window.

 @BitterTheatre on Twitter for updates.